yoursunny/NDNts/packages/fw/README.md

   If your application needs data packet caching, use `@ndn/repo` package.
 * No forwarding hint processing.
 * No Nack generation or processing.
-* PIT token processing is required at upstream.

 These are subject to change.